Waterloo-Robotics/H2OLoo-Core/README.md

 The readme.md file located in the [/TeamCode/src/main/java/org/firstinspires/ftc/teamcode](TeamCode/src/main/java/org/firstinspires/ftc/teamcode) folder contains an explanation of the sample naming convention, and instructions on how to copy them to your own project space.

 # Release Information

+## Version 10.0.0

+* Updated to SDK 10.0
+* Updated versioning scheme to match the official FTC SDK

 ## Version 7.0